CkR-0ff/JSRepo/README.md

 # JSRepo
-Javascript training course - making Bookmarklets
+Javascript - Maze builder and making Bookmarklets(to be separated).